ShubhamSonawane/RSA-Insurance-app/README.md

 I employed MobX for state management to achieve simple, maintainable, and high-performance code.
 For APIs, I considered using Redux Toolkit, React Query, and SWR.
 I ultimately went with React Query as it is lightweight.

 Unit testing was carried out using the React Testing Library and Jest.
 To enforce code standards, I used Eslint with Airbnb standards, and Prettier for code analysis and formatting.

+To further enhance the development process, I added Husky to run the scripts and validate the code before committing to GitHub.